FraunhoferIOSB/FROST-Server/docs/settings/logging.md

   The log level for the `de.fraunhofer.iosb.ilt.frostserver.persistence.pgjooq.QueryBuilder` package.
 Default: INFO
 * **FROST_LL_requests:**
   The log level for the request decoder.
 When set to DEBUG each request with its headers will be logged.
 Default: INFO
+* **FROST_LL_service:**
+  The log level for the `de.fraunhofer.iosb.ilt.frostserver.service` package.
+  When set to DEBUG, 4xx error details and 5xx stack traces will be logged.
+Default: INFO
 * **FROST_LL_settings:**
   The log level for the `de.fraunhofer.iosb.ilt.frostserver.settings` package.
 Default: INFO
 * **FROST_LL_io_moquette:**